Alexander Mionskowski

 Affiliated Researcher

-2000-2006 Studies of Modern German Literature, Political Science and Law at Free University and Humboldt-University Berlin; PhD 2013 with a thesis on the representation of rulership in the late work of Hugo von Hofmannsthal.
-2016-2019 Collaborator on the Handbook of Literature & Economy (ed.
-Joseph Vogl and Burkhardt Wolf, 2019); in 2017 Executive Director of the Friends of the Berlin University of the Arts | Karl Hofer Gesellschaft e.V.; 2017-2022 Assistant Professor and DAAD Lecturer at the Department of German Philology, Vilnius University.
+Alexander Mionskowski studied modern German literature, political science and law at the Free University and Humboldt-University of Berlin (2000-2006).
+He received his PhD (2013) with a thesis on the representation of rulership in the late work of Hugo von Hofmannsthal.
+From 2016 to 2019, he worked as a project collaborator on the Handbook of Literature & Economy (ed.
+Joseph Vogl and Burkhardt Wolf, 2019).
+In 2017, he has became Executive Director of the Friends of the Berlin University of the Arts | Karl Hofer Gesellschaft e.V.
+From 2017 to 2022, he was Assistant Professor and DAAD Lecturer at the Department of German Philology, Vilnius University.

 • Politically informed and engaged arts (literature, film, visual arts)